 There is much beauty and variety in this land we call home.
 There are mountains, hills, buttes, rivers, lakes, evergreen trees, deciduous trees, palm trees, meadows, geysers, caverns, deserts, creatures that fly, that run, that crawl, that swim – so much beauty calling us to appreciate God’s creation.
 America also boasts artists, musicians, poets, writers, educators, healers, those with athletic prowess – so many people with skills to enhance and to benefit the human family.
-Yes, love of country, is laudable and natural.
+Yes, love of one’s country is laudable.

-Together, we recognize that patriotism, love of country, demands that we reconcile our sins of the past and renew our commitment to an honorable present in order to leave a worthy and noble legacy to our children.
-That commitment insures a happy fourth of July!
+Together, we recognize that patriotism and love of country demands that we name and repent our sins.
+We must renew our commitment to create an honorable and just country in order to leave a worthy and noble legacy to our children.
+That commitment will insure a happy fourth of July!